New Cross Stadium: Greyhound racing

+History

-The greyhound track was constructed and had opened by June 1933, it was small compared to the average London track and the racing was initially independent (unaffiliated to a governing body).
+The greyhound track was small compared to the average London track and the racing was initially independent (unaffiliated to a governing body).
 The track was a very tight circumference of 354 yards with a surface of peat, short straights of 86 yards and heavily banked bends.
 The stadium could accommodate 25,000 people.

+The opening race meeting was held on Thursday 1 June 1933 and was opened by the celebrities Cicely Courtneidge and Jack Hulbert.
+Mr L. O. Browne was appointed as the first Racing Manager.
+The main race distance was over 550 yards.
+The first trainers were John 'Jack' Kennedy, Bill Smith, Godfrey Hyde Clark and Harry Spoor and a complex of 200 kennels were attached to the stadium.
+In 1934, the kennels increased to 250 and Albert Bedford joined the training ranks.

-Before the start of the war the stadium became fully licensed with the National Greyhound Racing Club (NGRC) with the first meeting under rules taking place in January 1938.
-The Greyhound Racing Association (GRA) also took a controlling interest during 1938.
-Early trainers included Albert Bedford, John 'Jack' Kennedy’, Bill Smith and Harry Spoor.
-In 1939 the track introduced the Berkeley Cup over 415 yards as their principal event and it soon became a prominent race on the open race circuit.
+Before the start of the war the stadium was acquired by the Greyhound Racing Association (GRA), who took a controlling interest in January 1938.
+The GRA subsequently licensed the track with the National Greyhound Racing Club (NGRC), with the first meeting under rules taking place during January 1938.

+Also in 1938, the GRA introduced a new competition called the Greenwich Stakes (later to be called the Greenwich Cup) and this was soon followed by the Berkeley Cup in 1939, held over 415 yards.
+Both events were the principal events at the stadium and they became prominent races on the open race circuit.

 After the war Totalisator turnover figures peaked at £3,095,736.
 The healthy bank balance of the New Cross Greyhounds Ltd Company and the GRA allowed the construction of three new covered stands, two on the home straight and one on the back straight.
 Restaurant buffet bars, tea buffet bars and licensed bars were to be found in all three enclosures.

-In 1946 a new competition called the Greenwich Cup was introduced at the track.
-The hare system used was a 'Sumner' and the kennel facilities for the New Cross trainers were situated at nearby Silwood Street within ten minutes walking distance of the track.
+In 1946, the hare system used was a 'Sumner' and the kennel facilities for the New Cross trainers were situated at nearby Silwood Street within ten minutes walking distance of the track.